FedHB: Hierarchical Bayesian Federated Learning: Bayesian FL: Two Concrete Models

 Interestingly, (\ref{eq:mix_server}) generalises the well-known aggregation step of averaging local models in Fed-Avg and related methods: Especially when $K=1$, (\ref{eq:mix_server}) reduces to quadratic optimisation, admitting the optimal solution $r_1^* = \frac{1}{N+\sigma^2}\sum_{i=1}^N m_i$.
 The extra term $\sigma^2$ can be explained by incorporating an extra {\em zero} local model originating from the prior (interpreted as a {\em neutral} model) with the discounted weight $\sigma^2$ rather than $1$.
 Although (\ref{eq:mix_server}) for $K>1$ can be solved by standard gradient descent, we apply the Expectation-Maximisation (EM) algorithm\footnote{Instead of performing several EM steps until convergence, in practice we find only one EM step is sufficient.}~\citep{em77} instead:

 The M-step (server update) has intuitive meaning that the new prototype $r_j$ becomes the {\em weighted} average of the local models $m_i$'s where the weights $c(j|i)$ are determined by the proximity between $m_i$ and $r_j$ (i.e., those $m_i$'s that are closer to $r_j$ have more contribution, and vice versa).
 This can be seen as an extension of the aggregation step in Fed-Avg to the multiple prototype case.
+The training algorithm for our mixture model is summarised as pseudocodes in Alg.~\ref{alg:train_mix}.

-\textbf{Global prediction.} We slightly modify our general approach to make individual client data dominantly explained by the most relevant model $r_j$, by introducing a gating function from the mixture of experts~\citep{moe,hmoe}.
-See Appendix~D for details.
+\textbf{Global prediction.} We slightly modify our general approach to make client data dominantly explained by the most relevant model $r_j$, by introducing a gating network (Appendix~\ref{appsec:mix} for details).
+The pseudocode for the global prediction is depicted in Alg.~\ref{alg:global_mix}.